turboapps/docs/deploying/to_the_hub/deploy_to_hub.md

-Turbo supports deploying containers as standalone executables, MSIs and Spoon Virtual Machines (SVMs).
+Turbo supports deploying containers as standalone executables, MSIs and Turbo Virtual Machines (SVMs).
 Read this section to find out more about which deployment option and tools best fit your needs.

 ## To the Hub